Form a Corporation in Alabama

 A Corporate Records Book is where a corporation stores company documents, bylaws, stock papers and meeting minutes.
 Corporate Kits are useful compilations of standard documents to run the corporation, customized to your state and including such things as stock certificates, a corporate seal embosser, meeting minutes and such.
 SunDoc can supply you one if you wish, see our Alabama Corporate Kit page.

 Please go to our article entitled, What is a Registered Agent?
 Why Do I Need One? to learn more about registered agents.

 Each Alabama corporation has to have a registered agent.
 Your registered agent will be a company or even an individual who will be reliably available at a specific address during weekly business hours.
 This is for legal purposes, and it’s also for communications by the state.
 To assist you in outsourcing your company routine, this is another service we provide at SunDoc.

 Choosing a name for your new corporation is one of the most essential steps in incorporating.
-You can find out more about this process — including how to conduct searches for open names, how to reserve names, and more — by checking out our article entitled, Is My Business Name Available?
+You can conduct searches for open names, or have Sundoc check name availability or reserve your corporation name for you.

 In order to comply with the Alabama law and to brand your corporation in the best way possible, make sure to spend some effort on the name-choosing process.
 The name you ultimately choose has to be clearly available.
 This name will go in your articles of incorporation, and the Alabama Secretary of State will check their records to ensure that it is available.
 Remember: If the SOS finds that your chosen name isn’t available, they will reject your filing.
 Additionally, your chosen name will be rejected if it misleads the public or is too similar to another company name and leads to deception.